webguru103/smooch-docs/pages/docs/api-quickstart.md

  We also include the complete code below.

 Great!
-Now, whenever soemone sends a message to your Facebook page from a Facebook user account, you should receive your auto response back.
+Now, whenever someone sends a message to your Facebook page from a Facebook user account, you should receive your auto response back.

 ![Facebook Messenger 🎉](/images/facebook_conversation.png)